Treatments for Male Incontinence

 Urinary incontinence is a very common issue.
 In fact, in the U.S. alone, approximately 25 million adults experience some form of it.
 There is a number of reasons that incontinence can occur.
 There are so many options available today making male incontinence very manageable and sometimes treatable, depending on the severity.
 Sometimes male incontinence can have manageable triggers such as obesity, food or drink choices or stress.
-If you and your doctor have ruled out these possibilities and you are needing a different solution, it is important to understand when each product should be used and their potential side effects.
+If you and your doctor have ruled out these possibilities and you are needing a different solution, it is important to understand what treatments for male incontinence you need and their potential side effects.

 Diapers and Incontinence Briefs

 Diapers can be used when experiencing both urinary and fecal incontinence or if you are experiencing complete incontinence.
 Commonly, diapers may cause bed sores or diaper rash for those who are permanently bed ridden.
 In addition, the moist environment can lead to urinary tract infections (UTIs).
 Some who wear diapers complain of the fit, the odor, the bulkiness and always having to have an extra one on-hand.